Living on Campus

-All in-person student organization events will need to be approved by the Office of Student Involvement at least two weeks prior to the event.
+All in-person student organization events, programs and meetings will need to be approved by the Office of Student Involvement at least two weeks prior to the event.
 All events will require a signup ahead of time and must have a virtual component for students.
 This signup will help monitor event capacity.
 If a large number of people are anticipated, multiple locations and “delivery” service for students should be considered.
 For example, for an instructed paint night, a signup would be required, with an option for supplies to be delivered to students’ residence halls.
 As the months will be colder at the beginning of the Spring semester indoor venues will be designated to allow for the continuation of a robust programming calendar.

 Social Events and Gatherings